Detect Azure AD Hybrid Cloud Vulnerabilities

 Part of our unified cybersecurity platform, Trend Micro Cloud One™ is a security services platform for DevOps teams composed of seven services.
 It integrates with Trend Micro Vision One, which leverages industry-leading XDR capabilities to collected, correlate, and display data from Trend Micro Cloud One in a straightforward dashboard.
 Think of Trend Micro Cloud One as the security camera, and Trend Micro Vision One as the app on your phone where you can see the video stream and any alerts.

 In this demo, we used Workload Security to detect potential vulnerabilities.
-Workload Security ensures your containers and datacenters are secured with automated scanning and customisable post-scan actions.
+Workload Security ensures your containers and datacenters are secured with automated scanning and customizable post-scan actions.
 Let’s explore detections made by Workload Security:

 1. Log Inspection